mateuszniechwiej/Ms-1-LP/README.md

 :large_blue_circle:
 **Footer** - with Facebook, Instagram and TripAdvisor links and copyright information.
-* box shadow was added for a visual experience.
+* box-shadow was added for a visual experience.

 :large_blue_circle:
-**Locations page** - logo brand with an active link to go back to homepage in the header and directions to all ice cream locations with facilities available on each one of them.
+**Locations page** - logo brand with an active link to go back to the homepage in the header and directions to all ice cream locations with facilities available on each one of them.
 * an arrow to go back to the top of the page due to length to allow visitors to move easier through the website.

 :large_blue_circle: